averkij/vue-dotnet-docker/README.md

 <code>npm run serve</code>

 This command builds develop version and starts the app on <code>http://localhost:8080</code>.
 Hot reloading is enabled.
-Make sure that web app are using the correct backend address in **./fe/common/config.js**.
+Make sure that the app are using the correct backend address in **./fe/common/config.js**.

 ## Start developing